BenchLabs/bench-technology-handbook/inspiring-action.md

 Keep in mind that grounding an assessment doesn't make it true.
 While it is derived from observable facts, a grounded assessment is still one's interpretation of a situation, nothing more.
 For example, in the example above, the 500 errors could have been the result of a scheduled migration that neither person knew about.
 We must always remain open to more assertions, _especially_ if they disqualify our current assessments.

+### Taking responsibility for your assessments

+From Denning's definition of an assessment:

+> Like assertions, assessments are accompanied by commitments from the speaker.
+This time the commitment is to stand behind the assessment, to take responsibility for it, and to deal with consequences that may follow when people act on the assessment.

+This portion of the definition deserves to be called out.
+When we make assessments, they have an effect on the people who are listening.
+As a person making assessments, you must therefore consider what that effect will be.
+Sometimes you will have the clarity of mind to do this in advance, and sometimes you won't.
+Regardless, you need to deal with the consequences, and clean up if needed.

 ### Summary: Assertions and Assessments

 Assertions seek to describe the world objectively.
 Assessments seek to describe the world in a way that prepares others for action.
 People must accept an assessment before they're willing to take action.
 For an assessment to be accepted, it must be grounded by relevant assertions that are sufficient to satisfy whatever criteria the listeners have.
 Therefore, when grounding assessments, we must both pro-actively provide our assertions and listen for any remaining unsatisfied criteria.